grafana/grafana/docs/sources/reference/playlist.md

 Grafana automatically scales Dashboards to any resolution, which makes them perfect for big screens.

-Access the Playlist feature from Grafana's side menu, in the Dashboard submenu.
+Access the Playlist feature from Grafana's side menu, in the Dashboards submenu.

 ## Create a playlist